Learning & Teaching

 Learning occurs in different ways and at different rates.

-Learning needs to be meaningful, challenging, relevant, exciting and build on previous knowledge and skills.
+Learning needs to be meaningful, challenging, relevant and build on previous knowledge and skills.

 Opportunities should be given for learners to practise and apply the skills they have learnt in a variety of ways.

 Learning should incorporate goal setting and taking responsibility for our own learning.

 Learning is a lifelong journey that, while at school, we are undertaking together as a community.

 At St Paul Apostle North School, we believe in a student-centered pedagogy where students’ interests and passions inform our teaching.
 We provide a safe and nurturing environment that allows every child the opportunity to flourish; developing a sense of wonder and curiosity about the world around them.
 Designing authentic, purposeful units of learning, which intertwine all curriculum areas, to reflect real-world experiences, developing relevant, life skills that will set them up for success in our globalised world.

 At St Paul Apostle North, we are committed to: